Nurrospody/SOURCE-Statistics-ILC/Timecards/Week-14-Timecard.md

 observation about new leaves growing as old ones that will die, are not quite dead yet.
 Worked on chapter report.

-**Wednesday** - 2 hour 24 minutes - collected data, put into excel
+**Wednesday** - 2 hours 25 minutes - collected data, put into excel
 sheet.
 Realized that there’s actually a lot of material between where I’m at and ANOVA but I’m supposed to talk about using that in R this Friday morning.
-Because I’ve worked with all these concepts before in other stats classes, I read the book until ANOVA to give myself a refresher on what everything was while writing down general notes, and did the actual RStudio practice for ANOVA first.
-I’ll practice the other things this weekend, though aside from the goodness of fit test, they were all super obvious how they work so it’s just making sure I don’t get a Week 3 again.
+Because I’ve worked with all these concepts before in other stats classes, I read the book until ANOVA to give myself a refresher on what everything was while writing down general notes about the function for each.
+I’ll practice the things other than ANOVA later this weekend, though aside from the goodness of fit test, they were all super obvious how they work so it’s just making sure I don’t get a Week 3 again.

-**Thursday** -
+**Thursday** - 2 hour 19 minutes - collected data, put into excel
+sheets.
+Worked on the ANOVA section of the chapter report.

+**Friday** - 1 hour 40 minutes - worked on ANOVA chapter report.
+TukeyHSD, 2-way ANOVA, issue with the AICcmodavg library.
-**Friday** - *NOTE: At 10 AM, meeting about ANOVA with faculty over ZOOM.*
+~~NOTE: At 10 AM, meeting about ANOVA with faculty over ZOOM.~~ Changed to 4 PM.
+Changed to 5 PM.

 **Saturday** -